 Call for Scores

 Since 1985, the New England Philharmonic has been one of few orchestras of its size in the country with a Composer-in-Residence program that holds an annual Call for Scores competition, receiving dozens of submissions from around the world.
 Winning scores are performed on one of our season’s programs.
 By presenting these new works in the context of pieces by established composers— including classics of the symphonic repertory—the New England Philharmonic demonstrates that orchestral music is not a finished collection of museum pieces, but a living, evolving tradition.
-This approach has won the orchestra excellent reviews and wide recognition, including nine national awards for programming from the American Society of Composers, Authors, and Publishers (ASCAP), and one of the first grants from the Aaron Copland Fund for new music.
+This approach has won the orchestra excellent reviews and wide recognition, including nine national awards for adventurous programming from the American Society of Composers, Authors, and Publishers (ASCAP).

 Instrumentation may include up to the following: